 - Mata Devi Temple

-The name Kalpa would probably be known only to people who have traveled around a lot in the hills; or who have been on the Spiti circuit at least once.
-Kalpa and the nearby town of Reckong Peo is mostly used as the center point of the journey from Shimla to Kaza.
-The best thing I like about this tiny hamlet its location.
+Kalpa is probably the very heart of tourism in Kinnaur Valley.
+The best thing I like about this tiny hamlet is its location.
 From the Shimla Kaza highway, you climb up approximately 16 kilometers on a steep and narrow road; getting a sharp incline in altitude.
-When you finally make it to Kalpa, you are greeted with a majestic view of imposing Kinner Kailash peaks; also known as Kinnaur Kailash peaks.
+When you finally make it to Kalpa, you are greeted with a majestic view of imposing Kinner Kailash peaks (also known as Kinnaur Kailash peaks).